Administrative Assistant for Internships & Career Development

 Student Success Advisor

-Channing Francis holds a dual appointment in the Office of Student Success & Transition (SST) and the Office of Internships & Career Development (ICD) as the Student Success Advisor.
-In this role, Channing serves as:
+Channing Francis (he, him, his) is the Student Success Advisor in the Office of Student Success & Transition (SST) and the Office of Internships & Career Development (ICD) at Berea College.

 Career Development Associate